The most extensive

 Evidence of Post-Classic occupation is lacking, thus presenting a similar situation to that found at other Classic sites in the region.

-site and the surrounding area there is a plethora of flora and fauna to enhance the experience of this magnificent Maya center.
-Some notable birds seen at Caracol include Ocellated Turkey, Crested Guan, and Great Curassow.
-While admiring the largest Maya site in Belize you may also see colorful toucans and trogons.
+the Chiquibul Reserve, Caracol and the surrounding area offers a plethora of flora and fauna to enhance the experience of this magnificent Maya center.
+Some notable birds seen at Caracol include Oscellated Turkey, Crested Guan, and Great Curassow.
+While visiting the largest Maya site in Belize you may also see colorful toucans and trogons.

 the return from Caracol, tours stop off at Rio